 Place the piece of cardboard inside the pillowcase so that the markers don’t bleed through both sides.
 On one side have the child draw happy memories of their loved one.
 They may also want to write words to describe their feelings and use specific colors.
 They may want to write words of encouragement, or have you contribute as well.
 On the other side of the pillowcase have them draw the things that make them angry or fearful about the death.

 Talk with them about the pillowcase.
 Ask what they would like to do with the pillowcase.
-We often suggest that when a child is feeling angry or fearful, they might hit the bed with the angry or fearful side of the pillow.
+We often suggest that when a child is feeling angry or fearful, they might hit the bed with the angry or fearful side.
 When they are sleeping, they may want to sleep with the memory side up.
 Doing this activity will give you a tangible way to talk with your child about their fears and nightmares.

 Author: Lindsy Diener-Locke, Program Specialist